 Color Codes

-The ArtyClick Color Name Finder can be used to find color names from hex or RGB codes.
+The ArtyClick Color Name Finder can be used to find color names from the hex or RGB color codes.
 The following color codes are supported:

 The supported RGB codes correspond to the 24-bit system where each component ranges between 0 and 255 (8-bit encoding).

-Color names are provided by the comprehensive ArtyClick Color Shades and Names Dictionary with over 1,700 entries with the most common color names.
+Color names are provided by the comprehensive ArtyClick Color Dictionary with over 1,700 most common color names.

 The color match score represents the similarity between the selected color and the most similar color from the dictionary.
 It ranges between 0% and 100%, with 100% being a perfect match; most matches are greater than 95% thanks to the high density of the used color dictionary.